Gum Ulcer: Every Potential Cause Explained

 Now, let's talk about herpes infection.
 The culprit here is the Herpes simplex virus type 1.
 It's also known as oral herpes because its primary symptoms show up in the mouth.

-Believe it or not, about 67% of people worldwide carry the Herpes simplex virus type 1 infection.
-But don't fret – in most cases, the virus remains dormant, just hanging out in our bodies without causing any harm.
+About 67% of people worldwide carry the Herpes simplex virus type 1 infection.
+However, in most cases, the virus stays dormant and inactive, showing no signs.

 It often begins with an itchy or burning sensation, followed by the appearance of clusters of fluid-filled blisters after a day or two.
 These blisters eventually break, leaving behind multiple ulcers.

-While oral herpes typically targets the lips – hello, Cold Sores – the gums can also be affected.
-Recurrent herpes infection on the lips (cold sore)
+While oral herpes usually targets the lower lips (commonly known as cold sores), the gums can also be affected.

 What Steps to Take Next?